 For additional information about NFDA's public policy positions, contact a member of the Advocacy Division staff:

-Amend the Funeral Rule To Include all Sellers: That NFDA work with Congress and/or the FTC to adopt legislation or rules to amend the FTC Funeral Rule to include any entity or individual that sells or offers to sell funeral and/or final disposition goods, or services to the public and who are not now covered by the Funeral Rule.
+Initiate or Support Federal Regulation of All For-Profit Sellers of Funeral and/or Final Disposition Goods or Services Not Now Covered by the Funeral Rule: That NFDA work with Congress and/or the FTC to adopt legislation or rules to regulate any for-profit entity or individual that sells or offers to sell funeral and/or final disposition goods and/or services to the public and who are not now covered by the Funeral Rule.

 Tax Reform: That NFDA actively monitor this issue and engage the legislative process when necessary to insure that the interests of funeral service and small business are positively addressed.